rigaya/NVEnc/NVEncC_Options.en.md

 ### --vpp-gauss &lt;int&gt;
 Specify the size of Gaussian filter, from 3, 5 or 7.
-It is necessary to install nppi64_10.dll, and could be used only in x64 version.
+It is necessary to add nppc64_10.dll, nppif64_10.dll, nppig64_10.dll in the same folder of NVEncC64, and could be used only in x64 version.

+The npp dlls can be downloaded from [this link](https://github.com/rigaya/NVEnc/releases/tag/7.00) (npp64_10_dll_7zip.7z).

 ### --vpp-subburn [&lt;param1&gt;=&lt;value1&gt;][,&lt;param2&gt;=&lt;value2&gt;],...
 "Burn in" specified subtitle to the video.
 Text type subtitles will be rendered by [libass](https://github.com/libass/libass).